-- Personal contact with each congregation/ Presbytery and leaders. - Providing an online message/Saltbush liturgy/Sacramental guidance for your gathering brought to you by your Saltbush ministry team; ministers who are in relationship alongside you. - Building a conversation around the present future and the way of gathering, belonging to your local community and pastoral reflection. - Conversation and wider support around practical needs and challenges. - Invitation to participate in Scattered Community Gatherings (regional gatherings for all), to receive and contribute to Ruminations (Saltbush publication) and receive other Synod support where possible.
+- Personal contact with each congregation/ Presbytery and leaders and being available for conversation and support. - Providing an online message/Saltbush liturgy/Sacramental guidance for your gathering brought to you by your Saltbush ministry team; ministers who are in relationship alongside you. - Building a conversation around the present future and the way of gathering, belonging to your local community and pastoral reflection. - Conversation and wider support around practical needs and challenges. - Invitation to participate in Scattered Community Gatherings (regional gatherings for all), to receive and contribute to Ruminations (Saltbush publication) and receive other Synod support where possible.